Should I Install A Rainwater Tank

 In some areas of Australia, citizens are completely reliant on rainwater tanks for their family’s water needs.
 Now, that’s not the case in Sydney’s eastern suburbs, where we live.
 However, installing a rainwater tank in your eastern suburbs backyard could help you save money on your water bill plus take you a step towards more sustainable, low waste living.

-With the weather patterns we’re starting to see around the world (thanks global warming) water harvesting, thinking more sustainably about water, repurposing water and living water-conscious will become part of our everyday conversation.
+With the weather patterns we’re starting to see around the world (thanks to global warming) water harvesting, thinking more sustainably about water, repurposing water and living water-conscious will become part of our everyday conversation.
 Especially in Australia!

 So the time to consider whether you should invest in a rainwater tank is now.